-Zenobia’s practice focuses on business litigation and all things related to U.S. government contracts.
+Zenobia’s practice focuses on business litigation and all things related to enforcement proceedings brought against U.S. government contractors.
 She is an accomplished trial and appellate lawyer and has won numerous jury verdicts and trial court decisions, including a case before the United States Supreme Court.
-She’s argued appeals before the United States Court of Appeals for the First, Second, and Fifth Circuits.
+She has argued appeals before the United States Court of Appeals for the First, Second, and Fifth Circuits.
 Her cases have been featured in Forbes Magazine, the New York Times, and the Houston Chronicle.
 Zenobia has been recognized as a Texas Super Lawyers Rising Star, named a Top Woman Lawyer in Texas Monthly, and a Top Houston Lawyer by Houstonia Magazine.

 In addition to her extensive trial and appellate experience, Zenobia also focuses on government contracts, including government investigations, white collar criminal defense, suspension and debarment proceedings, and compliance.
 She has served as counsel in cases involving NASA, the Department of Housing and Urban Development, Health and Human Services, and the Department of Defense.
 She has helped her clients implement compliance programs and has advised clients being investigated by municipal, state, and federal government entities.

 Zenobia serves as an adjunct professor for the National Institute of Trial Advocacy and the University of Houston Law Center Trial Advocacy Program and frequently writes and speaks on the procedural issues that arise in parallel proceedings—cases involving both civil and criminal allegations.

 Obtained jury verdict in favor of former general counsel of the Houston Housing Authority, related to violations of federal housing regulations.